One of your most valuable memories of your travels are your photos and videos.

 Here is a short-list of brands I tend to use a lot and trust with my photos and documents.
 If you buy one of these you are on the right path to backup your photos while traveling!

-The LaCie is a popular hard drive for many photographer and people that care much for their photos.
+The LaCie is a popular hard drive for many photographers and people that care much for their photos.
 It has a bumper around the hard drive which means it should be no problem if it drops to the floor.
 At around 200 USD it is not the cheapest option, but it will last you.
 If you have some extra cash to spare, go for the SSD hard drive!

 Covered in a hard plastic case, this external hard disk proves to be water, pressure and dust resistance.
-Only downside to me is that I can only find a 1TB drive.
+The only downside to me is that I can only find a 1TB drive.
 Oh and it floats in water as well. at about 130 USD, you can buy it on amazon here.

 A basic external hard drive at around 110 USD, I have two of these.
 I have been traveling around the world with them for the past two years and haven’t had a problem yet.
 They don’t have any drop protection (which in my case is quite dangerous), yet they are still very much alive!
 Highly recommended.
 Buy it here.